-Synthesize information, problem solve, and think critically to determine the most
+Synthesize information, problem solve, and think critically to determine the most appropriate theory, assessment, treatment, and/or intervention strategy.

 Ask for help when needed and make proper judgments of when a nursing task can or cannot be carried out alone.